 By understanding what crimes cause damage to others, we can understand how dangerous an area really is.
 Comparing the areas alone, conclusions can change.

-In a study done by the Northumbria police, and published by Police.uk, we can see the different kinds of crimes that actively affect Newcastle.
-These are the crimes from February 2024, alone:
+In a study done by the Northumbria police and published by Police.uk, we can see the different kinds of crimes that actively affect Newcastle.
+These are the crimes from January 2026, alone:

 Here we can see that one of the largest crimes currently affecting Newcastle is violence and sexual offences.
 This is closely followed by anti-social behaviour.
 These crimes can commonly occur in nightlife settings, which Newcastle is famously known for.